lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Tom Thompson** _(02-Jul-18 06:53 PM)_

-@Magic8Ball do I scare anyone that has the jewel?
+@Magic8Ball Does Mickey Mouse Ghost scare anyone that has the jewel?

 **Magic8Ball** _(02-Jul-18 06:53 PM)_